Supreme Court upholds ban on encouraging illegal immigration

-The Supreme Court on Friday upheld the federal crime of encouraging illegal immigration as constitutional in a ruling that clarifies the crime’s scope.
+The Supreme Court on Friday upheld the federal crime of encouraging illegal immigration as constitutional in a ruling that also clarifies the law’s scope.

 In a 7-2 vote, the justices sided with the Justice Department in reversing a lower court’s decision that found the crime unconstitutional on First Amendment grounds for sweeping too far into protected speech.